 2011-12: Simpson skated in 42 games for North Dakota as a sophomore.
 His 16 assists were second most amongst defensemen for the Fighting Sioux (two behind Ottawa prospect Ben Blood) and he was plus-nine with 2 goals and 8 penalty minutes.
 North Dakota was one of the best teams in the country late in the year – winning 14 of its last 18 games including all five games in the WCHA tournament and an NCAA West Regional semifinal game against Western Michigan.

-His hockey sense and instincts are among his greatest attributes.
+Simpson is a cerebral defenseman with great hockey sense and instincts.
 He thinks the game well and plays a smart, economical style.
-He is somewhat undersized for a defenseman and has been criticized for his skating in the past, but he has acknowledged this and is making conscious efforts to better himself and make his skills more marketable once he reaches the pro level.
+He is somewhat undersized for a defenseman and his skating has been an issue at times.
+Simpson made a conscious effort to better himself and make his skills more marketable during his college career.